Onemind-Services-LLC/naf/30 Getting Started with Ansible For Network Configuration/exercise_5.md

 - However, there are pre build modules that specifically takes the backup of show run and save them to specific directory
 - These modules provide a layer of abstraction

+# SOLUTION:
+- lets create playbook in your current working directory (that is `ansible_automation`)  create a file `vyos_backup.yaml` with the below content

 ```yaml
 ---
 - name: Backup configuration of devices in dc_group